 - Get business partners and non-competing businesses to link to you.

 - Launch an affiliate program.

-When it comes to the affiliate links, you have to make sure the URLs don’t contain extraneous characters or else those may not count.
+When it comes to the affiliate links, you have to make sure the URLs don’t contain extraneous characters, or else those may not count.

-Takeaway: Hunting down links that are related to business and from local sites is a great way to get high-quality links that have authority and tell Google and other search engines that you are trustworthy.
+Takeaway: Hunting down links that are related to your business and are from local sites is a great way to get high-quality links that have authority and tell Google and other search engines that you are trustworthy.